nav9/duplicateFileFinder/README.md

 # Additional info
 * The project was created with LiClipse (not Eclipse.
 LiClipse is a nice IDE that has PyDev and supports refactoring and auto-complete for Python) in Python3.
 * The GUI library used is PySimpleGUI.
+* Images are compared with what's called an "image hash".
+It's a little different from hashing algorithms.
+The imagehash algorithm documentation explains more about it.